 Before success frequently comes failure.
 Frequently, in fact, before success comes many failures, as in Edison’s oft-quoted 1,000 failed attempts at inventing the lightbulb.

 If you are anywhere on the journey of paying off debt, know that you learn from each and every mistake.
 Oddly, failing is good news – growing, and changing, requires failing occasionally (or often!).
-If you’re not making any changes, you’re not making any progress either.
+While you won’t fail if you don’t try new things – if you’re not making any changes, you’re not making any progress either.

 In the last two years, we’ve made major progress with regards to conquering debt.
 But I wanted to take a moment and share some of the attempts I made that didn’t work – or that did work, but ended up costing much more in the long run.
 I’m sure I’ve made other mistakes that I’ve either forgotten about – or worse, didn’t even recognize!

-Refinancing my bought-brand-new car to pay off a credit card
+Refinancing my car to pay off a credit card

 Fresh out of school, I was tired of having older cars with constant problems.
 So, I bought a brand-new, bright red Mazda Miata convertible – with a matching (large) car payment.
 I loved that car – and oddly, I got lucky with it, in that it was a limited edition and held its value far better than I had any right to expect.
 Some 3 years later, I had paid down the loan to around $6,000, and had a $10,000 credit card balance that was a major point of stress.